dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 36. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks
 37. As a logged in administrator, I want to be able to review and approve or delete user comments.
 38. As a site owner, I want users to be able to view the business’ social media
+39. As a logged in administrator, I want to be able to add new content to the website.

 ## Skeleton